My Quiet Kitchen

 • pinch of sea salt

-• ¼ to ½ teaspoon vanilla extract, optional - or clear artificial vanilla
+• ¼ teaspoon vanilla extract, optional - or clear artificial vanilla

-• 2 tablespoons flavorless oil such as avocado, canola, or grapeseed - or ¼ cup raw cashews, blended into the finished milk
+• 2 tablespoons flavorless oil - or ¼ cup raw cashews, blended into the finished milk

-• 1 teaspoon sunflower lecithin - helps with emulsification
+• 1 teaspoon sunflower lecithin - helps emulsify oil and water

 Instructions